17 October Revolution: September 2021

-October Tayouneh Clashes
+October Tayouneh clashes

-On October 14, 2021, a protest in Beirut, lead by the Amal Movement, Hezbollah and the Marada Movement, demanded the resignation of the lead judge probing the 2020 Beirut port's explosion.
+On October 14, 2021, a protest in Beirut, led by the Amal Movement, Hezbollah and the Marada Movement, demanded the resignation of the lead judge probing the 2020 Beirut port's explosion.
 As the protest went on and the situation got more violent when protesters began to shout sectarian slogans, destroy property and harass passersby in the region of Tayouneh, snipers from roofs started shooting against the protestors in the streets, giving start to the clashes between Shia militants and armed civilians that killed 7 people and wounded 32 more.
 Hezbollah accused the Lebanese Forces, a Christian political group; the group denied the accusation.
 The gunfight included assault rifles and rocket-propelled grenades.
 Some of the deceased include a militant who had previously fought in Syria under Hezbollah.

 2022

-Riad Salemeh trails
+Riad Salemeh trials

-In February 2022, a subpoena was issued by Judge Ghada Aoun after Riad Salameh failed to show up to court for questioning, while is whereabouts were unknown after a raid in his office and 2 homes, as part of an investigation for alleged misconduct and corruption.
-This sparked controversy with another security agency that was accused of protecting him from trail.
+In February 2022, a subpoena was issued by Judge Ghada Aoun after Riad Salameh failed to show up to court for questioning, while his whereabouts were unknown after a raid in his office and 2 homes, as part of an investigation for alleged misconduct and corruption.
+This sparked controversy with another security agency that was accused of protecting him from trial.
 Later in March 21, Salameh along with his brother Raja were charged for illicit enrichment by Ghassan Oueidat but also failed to attend for questioning.
 His brother, Raja Salameh spent a month in detention but was released on May 22 while on a record bail of 100 billion LBP.

 On June 21, 2022, his home was raided again by Lebanese security forces.